furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 Furiosa SDK 2025.3.1 Beta3 (2025-08-25)
 =======================================
-Even though 2025.3.1 is a minor feature, it introduces a couple of significant features improvements and a fix of the bug that causes compilation errors.
+Even though 2025.3.1 is a minor feature, it introduces a couple of significant feature improvements and bug fixes.

 Please refer to the :ref:`UpgradeGuide` section for instructions on obtaining this update.